 - Tap Accessibility.

 How to use Reachability on iPhones with Face ID

-Double tap the Home button again to go back to normal.
+- Double-tap the Home button again to go back to normal.
 Reachability will reset itself after a few seconds if you don't touch anything.

 Got a question about Reachability?
 Sound off in the comments below!